kylehiroyasu/stochastic-YOLO/README.md

 ```

 Notice that we provide some files inside `data/` for a reduced amount of images from TACO's repository in a format needed by this repository.

+# Running all tests on CCPD

+python test_all.py --save-json --single-cls --num_samples 10